top of page

 Best Restaurants in Mérida: Museum of Yucateca Gastronomy📌, Manjar Blanco📌, Apoala📌

-As one traverses the peninsula westwards, from Valladolid through Izamal, Mérida is inevitably the next stop; it may feel immensely big, busier and a little hotter.
+As one traverses the peninsula westwards, from Valladolid through Izamal, Mérida is approximately 2 hours drive from Valladolid and inevitably a foodie stopover not to be missed; mind you, it may feel immensely big, busier, a little hotter and very exotic.

 Nevertheless, Mérida is a delightful blend of provincial and cosmopolitan, colourful and lively, a city steeped in colonial history and a bustling centre of gastronomy (traditional and modern chef-made) and nightlife.
 Broadly dominated by locals, but you can also spot a lot of domestic tourists and some 'gringo' backpackers and other food enthusiasts.
 Arguably, all this can be slightly overwhelming for young families without a car having to push a stroller on foot.
 But having said that, bear in mind the city is by European standards clean, safe, with proper pavements and lots of restaurants, that on the contrary, makes it child and family-friendly indeed.